darocket34/FAN/README.md

     - Run "npm remigrate" on the backend to seed local database
     - Run "npm start" on both frontend and back end

-    - Download all files.
-    - Navigate to backend and run "npm install" to get all dependancies
-    - Navigate to frontend and run "npm install" to get all dependancies
-    - Run "npm remigrate" on the backend to seed local database
-    - Run "npm start" on both frontend and back end

 Darian Brooks
 BrooksD@alumni.stanford.edu